C$ 87 Find Cheap Flights from Los Angeles to Canada

 The average price of all round-trip flights from Los Angeles to Canada clicked on KAYAK for each day over the last 12 months.

-When flying from Los Angeles to Canada, you should consider leaving on a Monday and avoid Saturdays if you are looking for the best rates.
-For your return to Los Angeles, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.
+When flying from Los Angeles to Canada, you should consider leaving on a Friday and avoid Sundays if you are looking for the best rates.
+For your return to Los Angeles, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.

 How far in advance should I book a flight from Los Angeles to Canada?